piedoom/mat/README.md

 1. Take high quality photos of the material.
 2. Use a program like Gimp, Photoshop, or AwesomeBump to create different maps.
 You don't have to include every map for every texture, but the more, the better.
+    - Keep textures square, with a size either a power of two, or a power of ten.  (e.g., 512x512 or 1000x1000 are acceptable.
+Sizes like 900x900 or 912x512 are not acceptable.)
 3. Create a new subfolder in one of the root `textures` folders corresponding to the name of your texture.
     - Use snake casing for folders and filenames.
 Avoid capital letters, and use underscores instead of spaces.
 Please keep filenames in English.
     - These don't have to be super descriptive.
 For instance, if you took a picture of a piece of sheet metal, a folder named `sheet_metal` fits perfectly.